 Susan Narucki joins a distinguished group of musicians in a series of events celebrating the life and art of Grawmeyer award-winning composer Chinary Ung.
 The featured work on the program, at the Conrad Prebys Music Center at the UC San Diego campus is a performance of Spiral XII, for vocal soloists and chamber orchestra.
 The performance will be led by American conductor Gil Rose and recorded for Bridge Records.

-Susan Narucki joins the La Jolla Symphony conducted by Steven Schick for a performance of Poulenc's masterpiece.
+Susan Narucki joins the La Jolla Symphony and Chorus conducted by Steven Schick for a performance of Poulenc's masterpiece.
 Works by Tina Tallon and Thomas Ades complete the program.
 For information and tickets.

-Led by conductor Steven Schick in Copley Symphony Hall, soprano Susan Narucki and vocalists of kallisti join members of redfishbluefish for a rare performance of Reich's iconic work.
+Led by conductor Steven Schick as part of the "It's About Time" Festival at San Diego Symphony/ Copley Symphony Hall, kallisti singers sopranos Kirsten Wiest, Susan Narucki and Hillary Jean Young join members of UCSD' percussion ensemble redfishbluefish for a rare performance of Reich's iconic work.